Locations That Require Window Restrictors

 All educational establishments, especially those for children, must by law restrict the opening of a window to no greater than a 100mm.
-A window child lock restrictor is purely to reduce the risk of falling out of a window.
+A window child lock restrictor’s purpose here is to reduce the risk of falling out of a window.

 Locations Where Window Restrictors are Recommended

 Hotels and Bed & Breakfasts

 Alcohol, drugs, extreme tiredness, disorientation and mental instability can cause accidents.
 Not only do they consider adults, but children too, as children learn by exploring the environment they are in – it is for this reason that larger hotels and hotel chains use hotel window restrictors to cover themselves against any type of tragedy involving windows.
 In older historic buildings, there may be limitations on installation and restricting window use may become more difficult.

 Restrictors are not legally required by landlords – however, it is advisable to install window child locks on windows above the ground floor – especially when renting to families with young children and students.

 Homes With Small Children

 Children, especially the under-fives, are the most at risk age group from accidental falls out of windows.
 Window child lock restrictors can prevent children from falling through windows while still allowing much needed fresh air to circulate.

 New buildings have window safety incorporated into the design, however, this may not be the case in slightly older buildings.
 As with the majority of hotels, larger organisations are keen to cover themselves against possible accidents and install window restrictors.

 Window restrictor legislation